bespoke-silicon-group/bsg_bladerunner/README.md

 * `build-afi` : Uploads a Design Checkpoint (DCP) to AWS and processes it into an Amazon FPGA Image (AFI) with an Amazon Global FPGA Image ID (AGFI)

+* `print-ami` : Prints the current AMI associated with the version in Makefile.deps.

 ## File List

 `Makefile` provides targets cloning repositories and building new Amazon Machine